brandondombrowsky/Test-Repo/README.md

 What does this repo do?
 What types of technology does it use?
 What type of repo: front, back, server?
 Is there a simple diagram that can help link my thinking back to the main CDL stack?

 ### Table of Contents
-- What's inside with quick hyper linking.
+- What's inside with quick hyperlinking.

 ### Getting Started
 As a dev wishing to contribute, these are the steps I would take: